Worlds

 A fact is a unit of data expressed as a structured statement that connects two

 items using a property.
-Every fact is inherently bound to the dimension of time.
+Every fact is tied to a moment in time.
+Worlds keeps an

-Worlds maintains an append-only, chronological ledger of facts, allowing agents
+append-only, chronological ledger of facts, so agents can trace exactly how

-Conceptually, a fact functions exactly like a structured assertion.
-For example,
+Conceptually, a fact is a structured assertion.
+For example, you can represent

 <div align="center">